 ● Sign up on an online dating site.
 Even if you don’t meet someone special, it will help you heal, by talking to new people.
 Some flirting doesn’t hurt, it can have a positive impact on you at this point.

 ● Focus on your ambitions and goals.
 If you don’t have any yet, find some.

 ● Hang out with your friends!
-Hanging out with friends who will listen to you can significantly speed up your healing process.
+Hanging out with friends who will listen to you can significantly speed up your healing process and help you concerning how to get over a breakup.
 They will be very supportive, because they care about you.
 Sharing is highly advised, especially because research clearly shows that sharing your experiences with friends shifts your brain chemistry into relief.

 So, go out with them at least few times a week.
 Include fun activities like pool, bowling, throwing darts.
 Regardless if you’re an introvert or an extrovert, it’s time for you to call your friends for support.